EPMA analysis for a meteorite or suspected meteorite

 The first thing a new user notices when sitting down in front of the control station of the EPMA, is usually a computer screen displaying the realtime backscatter image (BSE) of the sample being studied.

 We use this "live" backscatter image to navigate the sample and to see it's individual crystals or grains and their respective boundaries.
 The different mineral phases of these crystals and grains are depicted in different greyscale tones.
 This is very useful, though often a true art to decider.
-These different greyscale tones assists the EPMA user in determining where one mineral grain ends and another begins.
+The image and different greyscale tones assist the EPMA user to identify different mineral phases and in determining where one mineral grain ends and another begins.
 The BSE imaging allows the user to be certain that the electron beam is pointing to a clean well-polished spot of the sample being analyze.
-It also helps them to identify which particular mineral type (phase) they are looking at).
+It also helps the user to identify which particular mineral type (phase) they are looking at.
 A user typically doesn't just point and analyze a random spot on the sample.
 Knowing where the electron beam is pointed, and what it's pointed at, is a critical part of the analysis process.
 This may seem like putting the cart before the horse, but hang in there and we'll dive into this and make some sense of it in just a moment.

 Microprobe control station with BSE image at high magnification